brnomt/Practice/README.md

-# practice
+# Leetcode practice
-This is where I just make some practice scripts and stuff
+This is where I just make some practice based on leetcode problems and stuff